ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 subject_types_supported (array of strings)
 : OPTIONAL.
 A list of the AS's supported
-          identifier types.
+          subject identifier types.
 The values of this list correspond to possible values of the [subject identifier section](#request-subject) of the request.

 assertions (array of strings)